Sporting nationality: Change of nationality

 Change of nationality by participants in international sporting events has been the subject of academic study.

 Changing nationalities can often be done by obtaining citizenship in the new country, waiting a specified period, and gaining approval from the relevant national federation or other governing body for a sport.

+Sporting nationality changes can be motivated by various factors such as athletes moving to another country, seeking better training environments, or an alternative route to qualify for high-level tournaments like the Olympics if national qualification in their original country is too competitive.